versalinyaa/NoMoreRoads-Manga-Demographic-Prediction/data/data_dictionary.md

 A binary feature indicating whether the work is listed as being of a given genre "Xyz".
 Genres are not mutually exclusive, and a work can be listed under multiple.

 ### tag_category_name:
 A feature indicating the score (0 to 100, inclusive) users have given to a given tag ("name").
 The score is meant to represent how central a theme the tag is to the work, where zero indicates that no user has submitted the tag to the work, and 100 indicates that it is a central theme.
-Each tag is associated with a given category ("category"). **the site-generated descriptions of each tag will be enumerated in a future appendix to this data dictionary.**
+Each tag is associated with a given category ("category"). **the site-generated descriptions of each tag are enumerated in the appendix to this data dictionary, which can be accessed [here](../data/tag_reference.csv).**

 ### relation_relationtype:
 A feature indicating the number of related media that are related in a given way ("relationtype").
 Examples may include the number of sequels, prequels, or spinoffs a work has.